Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_5_Redacted.md

 Arrangement Year Reconciliation Timeframe specified in Exhibit 2.
-The interim final Arrangement Year shared savings amount shall be net of all interim Arrangement Year distribution amounts, and will be determined in accordance with Sections
+The interim final Arrangement Year shared savings amount shall be net of all interim Arrangement Year distribution amounts, and will be determined in accordance with Sections 3.A and 3.B below.
-## 3
-.A and 3.B below.
 A. If the interim final Arrangement Year reconciliation results in an earned shared savings payment, the amount of the earned shared savings payment (subject to section I.A.2. above) will be compared to all previous Arrangement Year interim quarterly shared savings payments:
-## 1
-) If there is a positive difference, the full amount of the difference will be remitted.
+1) If there is a positive difference, the full amount of the difference will be remitted.
-## 2
-) If there is a negative difference (shortfall), the Provider shall repay the total amount of the shortfall, within 60 days of notice by The Provider's obligation to repay will not exceed the amount of Arrangement Year-to-date interim payments made to the
+2) If there is a negative difference (shortfall), the Provider shall repay the total amount of the shortfall, within 60 days of notice by The Provider's obligation to repay will not exceed the amount of Arrangement Year-to-date interim payments made to the